-Vehicular Assault is considered to be a very serious crime.
-If you have been charged with vehicular assault you should consult with one of the qualified attorneys at CGH right away.
-As a general rule vehicular assault occurs in two distinct situations.
+Vehicular Assault is a very serious crime.
+If you have been charged with vehicular assault, you should consult with one of the qualified attorneys at CGH right away.
+As a general rule, vehicular assault occurs in two distinct situations.
 First, it can occur when you operate a vehicle in a reckless manner which results in someone suffering serious bodily injury.
 Second, it can occur if you are operating a vehicle while under the influence of alcohol or drugs and you cause someone serious bodily injury.
 If the person who is injured ends up dying you likely will be charged with vehicular homicide.
 To learn about vehicular homicide click here.

 (1)(a) If a person operates or drives a motor vehicle in a reckless manner, and this conduct is the proximate cause of serious bodily injury to another, such person commits vehicular assault.

 (b)(I) If a person operates or drives a motor vehicle while under the influence of alcohol or one or more drugs, or a combination of both alcohol and one or more drugs, and this conduct is the proximate cause of a serious bodily injury to another, such person commits vehicular assault.
 This is a strict liability crime.